ShukantPal/Silcos-Kernel/README.md

+OPEN-SOURCE CONTRIBUTION REQUIRED.
+PLEASE CONTACT ME/CREATE AN ISSUE IF YOU ARE INTERESTED.
+ALSO, PLEASE NOTIFY ME A silcostech@outlook.com IF YOU'RE CLONING/DOWNLOADING THIS REPO - I WILL BE SO GLAD TO KNOW.

 # Silcos 3.02

 Welcome to Silcos Kernel v3.02!!!
 This kernel is designed and developed in C++ and assembly.
 It aims to build a robust and extensible platform to build an OS on top of it.
 Look into our documentation for details.